diegopoza/guest-writer/articles/section-c.markdown

 ##### Architect your login screen

-In using ReBLOC, **Actions** are operations that you want to perform, **States** represent possible appearances of your app's screen, **BLoCs** contain logic code, and a **Store** holds the whole state of an application.
+In using ReBLOC, **actions** represent operations that you want to perform, **states** represent possible appearances of your app's screen, **blocs** contain logic code, and a **store** serves as the repository for the states and operations of an application.

-Firstly, define your models by adding the code snippet below to the `lib/rebloc/models/models.dart` file:
+Firstly, define your data models by adding the code snippet below to the `lib/rebloc/models.dart` file:

 ```dart
 /// Authentication object model.